Macksville, New South Wales: Heritage listings

+Industry

+Express Coach Builders, formerly Nambucca River Engineering, has been bodying buses in Macksville since 1971.

 Media

 Radio stations accessible in Macksville include Triple M (2CS-FM 106.3 and 2MC-FM 106.7), hit (105.5 & 105.1) and Triple J (91.5 & 96.3).
 There is also a Nambucca Valley community radio station (2NVR 105.9FM) which focuses on the Macksville, Bowraville, Nambucca Heads and surrounding communities.
 Local papers include the Midcoast Observer, Hibiscus Happynings and Guardian News.
 There are no local television stations but all major free-to-air networks broadcast to the town.

 Sport and recreation

 Macksville has a strong sporting history.
 Each November it holds NSW's oldest professional foot race, the 120m Macksville Gift.
+In 2023 the Men's Gift winner was Leonard King and the Women's Gift winner was Emma Lee.

 Macksville is known for its passion for rugby league and has been the home of Group 2 Rugby League club Macksville Sea Eagles since 1912.
 Between 2002 and 2007 Macksville won five Group 2 titles.